stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 ## Writing Documentation

-Use Markdown for documents, such as README files, and the [JSDoc](http://usejsdoc.org/) format for documentation in code.
+Use Markdown for separate documents, such as README files, and the [JSDoc](http://usejsdoc.org/) format for writing documentation in code.
+Many tools understand these formats.

 The [Documentation.js](http://documentation.js.org/) generator builds sets of documentation from JSDoc.

 ## Other Development Tools